Aupeka/Calcul-scientifique-en-parallele-AMS301/README.md

-# Calcul scientifique en parallèle (AMS301, cours ENSTA Paris)
+# Parallel Scientific Computing (AMS301, ENSTA Paris course)

-Ce repo contient les codes ainsi que les rapports pour les deux projets du cours AMS301 - Calcul scientifique en parallèle donné en dernière année d'école d'ingenieur à ENSTA Paris (2023).
-Le travail a été réalisé par Nour El Haddad et Adrien Sardi.
+This repo contains the codes and reports for the two projects in the AMS301 - Parallel Scientific Computing course given in the final year of engineering school at ENSTA Paris (2023).
+The work was carried out by Adrien Sardi and Nour El Haddad.

-Le premier projet, "Grille structuré", a pour but de développer deux codes de résolutions de problèmes aux différences finis.
-D'abord avec la méthode de Jacobi puis celle de Gauss-Siedel.
-Ensuite les codes sont parallélisés et leur performances sont évaluées sur le cluster Cholesky - Ecole Polytechnique.
+The first project, “Structured Grid”, aims to develop two codes for solving finite-difference problems.
+First with the Jacobi method, then with the Gauss-Siedel method.
+The codes are then parallelized and their performance evaluated on the Cholesky - Ecole Polytechnique cluster.

-Le deuxième projet, quand à lui, a pour but de compléter et d'améliorer un code de calcul d'éléments fini en parallèle pour un problème stationnaire avec grille non structurée.
-D'abord en complétant une méthode de Jacobi pour la résolution du problème puis en codant une méthode de gradient conjugué.
-Finalement, les perfomances des différents codes sont évaluées.
+The second project aims to complete and improve a parallel finite element calculation code for a stationary problem with an unstructured grid.
+Firstly, by completing a Jacobi method for solving the problem, then by coding a conjugate gradient method.
+Finally, the performance of the different codes is evaluated.